AlgebraicJulia/AlgebraicRewriting.jl/docs/src/index.md

 Graph(s_move_forward_l, [0=>0,1=>0,2=>0]) # hide
 ```

-This pattern has two contiguous edges that are in the same direction (implicitly constrainted by using `Var(:a)` twice) and the sheep in the first position.
+This pattern has two contiguous edges that are in the same direction (implicitly
+constrained by using `Var(:a)` twice) and the sheep in the first position.

 ```@example X